INFORMATION FOR ALL PHGA MEMBERS

 Scoring Policy for Unpaid Members

 Pay your dues promptly at the start of the season.
-Members who have not paid their 2013 membership dues and pay $10 to enter into a weekend PRST PHGA event will have their entry fee refunded.
+Members who have not paid their membership dues and pay $10 to enter into a weekend PRST PHGA event will have their entry fee refunded.
 Your score will not be entered into the PHGA scoring program for your day’s play.
-Members can pay their dues online or put their payment in the black box in the clubhouse.
+Members can pay their dues by placing their payment in the black box in the clubhouse.
 The scorekeeper will check the black box to pick up scorecards at the end of the day of weekend play and check to find member due payments.
 Members MUST have their current dues paid in order for the weekend score to count as a PHGA round during the PRST season.

 In order to qualify to play in our season ending tournament, The Takahashi Classic, members must record 10 official scores in one year or 20 official scores in two years.
 The Officers and Board of Directors will determine if an exception to the requirement needs to be made due to environmental or personal circumstances.